 During her nearly two-decade-long career in publishing, she has edited more than 400 published books, including Blue Days, Black Nights, by Ron Nyswaner, Oscar-nominated screenwriter of Philadelphia.
 For seven years, she was an editor at Alyson Books in Los Angeles, where she spent three years as the company’s editor-in-chief.

-Angela has edited many high-profile and award-winning titles, including New York Times Bestselling Novelist Teresa Mummert's Perfect Lie, Alia Luria's Compendium (winner of the 2015 Indie Excellence Award for Fantasy Fiction), Dete Meserve's Good Sam (number-one Amazon bestseller and winner of the 2013 Readers' Favorite Gold Medal Award for Women's Fiction), bestselling thriller novelist Tom Kakonis's Treasure Coast, Chaz Bono’s The End of Innocence, two books by New York Times Bestselling Author Alison Bechdel, and five novels in Elizabeth Sims’s Lillian Byrd Crime Story series.
+Angela has edited many high-profile and award-winning titles, including New York Times bestselling novelist Teresa Mummert's Perfect Lie, Alia Luria's Compendium (winner of the 2015 Indie Excellence Award for Fantasy Fiction), Dete Meserve's Good Sam (number-one Amazon bestseller and winner of the 2013 Readers' Favorite Gold Medal Award for Women's Fiction), bestselling thriller novelist Tom Kakonis's Treasure Coast, Chaz Bono’s The End of Innocence, two books by New York Times bestselling author Alison Bechdel, and five novels in Elizabeth Sims’s Lillian Byrd Crime Story series.

-Angela's select booklist can be found below.
+Angela's favorite genres include horror, mystery, science fiction, fantasy, and literary fiction.
+Her select booklist can be found below.

 "If you are a Nicholas Sparks or Richard Paul Evans fan, I'm betting you will like author Meserve's new book Good Sam.
 Uplifting, heart wrenching and a two hankie read, this story is a winner." - Cheryl Stout, Amazon Top Reviewer